twz123/k0s/docs/troubleshooting/certificate-authorities.md

    `/var/lib/k0s/kubelet-bootstrap.conf`.
 Then reboot the machine.

 7. When all workers are back online, the `kubelet-bootstrap.conf` files can be safely removed from the workers.
-You can also invalidate the token so you don't have to wait for it to expire: Use [`k0s token list --role worker`](../cli/k0s_token_list.md) to list all tokens and [`k0s token invalidate <token-id>`](../cli/k0s_token_invalidate.md) to invalidate them immediately.
+The token can be invalidated without waiting for expiration: Use [`k0s token list --role worker`](../cli/k0s_token_list.md) to list all tokens and [`k0s token invalidate <token-id>`](../cli/k0s_token_invalidate.md) to invalidate them immediately.